balakirevs/chirper/README.md

-# Ruby on Rails Tutorial: Chirper

-This is the Chirper by [Alexander Balakirev](http://chirper-app.herokuapp.com).
+This is Chirper by [Alexander Balakirev](http://chirper-app.herokuapp.com).